 Yes, that’s right.
 The good ‘ol book is still one of the greatest gifts there is.
-An excellent one to consider this year is Tim Ferriss’ recently-released The 4-Hour Chef: The Simple Path to Cooking Like a Pro, Learning Anything, and Living the Good Life.
-It’s hard to beat learning how to cook better and learning how to learn better in one shot.
+One of my favorite non-fiction works this year is 21 Lessons for the 21st Century by Yuval Noah Harari.
+Not exactly feel-good reading, but if the recipient is someone who enjoys challenging thinking, this one is hard to beat.
+As far as fiction goes, A Gentleman in Moscow by Amor Towles takes the prixe for me this year.
 Of course, I am also partial to the much briefer 10 Ways to Be a Better Learner.
 Personally, I prefer an actual physical book when it comes to gift giving, but giving a digital version is easy enough.
-Indeed, with the basic Kindle now starting at $69, you may want to consider giving not only a digital book but the e-reader as well.
+Indeed, with the basic Kindle now starting at $79.99, you may want to consider giving not only a digital book but the e-reader as well.

 2. The Gift of Belonging

 Sign a learner in your life up for a meaningful membership.
 This might mean an annual museum or zoo membership.
 (I’m lucky to live not too far from the North Carolina Zoo and we also have fantastic museums in our area.)
 Or, maybe it means a membership in an association or society of some sort.
 Don’t just think in terms of vocation: also consider avocation.
 In North Carolina, for example, there is a great poetry society.
 Or, nationally, there are groups like the National Gardening Association.
 Let your imagination – and Google – run wild, and you will come up with some great options.

 Readers here know I am an advocate of taking and reviewing notes, and I’m a huge fan of Evernote, the note-taking application that syncs your notes across the Web, your desktop, your iPad, and your mobile phone.
 For US $7.99 a month you can snag a premium subscription that offers some great extra features (and a T-Shirt) for the avid learners in your life.